sahib/misc/debugging/slides.typ

   )

   #v(4cm)
-  - Expect that the report is valid
+  - Expect that the report is valid.
-  - Reproduce it yourself
+  - Reproduce it yourself.
-  - Stimulate, not simulate
+  - Stimulate, not simulate.
-  - Don't just wait for it too happen again
+  - Don't just wait for it too happen again.
-  - Control the condition to find intermittent bugs
+  - Control the condition to find intermittent bugs.
-  - Never throw away a debugging tool
+  - Never throw away a debugging tool.
 ]

 //////////////////////////////